-Individual applicants must meet the applicable education, training and experience requirements prescribed by securities legislation and demonstrate knowledge of securities legislation and the securities they recommend.
+Individual applicants must meet the applicable education, training and experience requirements prescribed by securities legislation and demonstrate knowledge of securities legislation and the products they recommend.

-Registered individuals should continually update their knowledge and training to keep pace with new securities, services and developments in the industry that are relevant to their business.
-See Part 3 of this Companion Policy for more specific guidance on proficiency.
+Registered individuals should continually update their knowledge and training to keep pace with new products, services and developments in the industry that are relevant to their business.
+See section 3.4 of this Companion Policy for more specific guidance on proficiency.